Enhancing Small Medical Learners with Privacy-preserving Contextual Prompting: Experiments

 \textbf{Training SLMs with Contextual Information.} After acquiring data from LLMs, we utilize BioLinkBert-Base \citep{yasunaga2022linkbert}, BioLinkBert-Large \citep{yasunaga2022linkbert}, and BioMedLM \citep{bolton2022pubmedgpt} as SLM backbones for Fine-Tuning with Context (FTC).
-We compare FTC with privacy-restricted baselines that leverage additional knowledge from different sources to aid medical decision making: QA-GNN \citep{yasunaga2022qagnn}, GreaseLM \citep{zhang2022greaselm}, DRAGON \citep{yasunaga2022dragon}, MurKe \citep{miura2020improving}, MOEBQA \citep{Dai2022MixtureOE}, HDRN \citep{Mao2022HierarchicalRD} and VOD \citep{VOD}.
-Also, we perform SLM standard fine-tuning (SFT) without any external knowledge and LLM prompting with keywords and candidate answers (LLM) to demonstrate the effectiveness of our approach.
+We compare FTC with privacy-restricted baselines that leverage additional knowledge to aid medical decision making: QA-GNN \citep{yasunaga2022qagnn}, GreaseLM \citep{zhang2022greaselm}, DRAGON \citep{yasunaga2022dragon}, MurKe \citep{miura2020improving}, MOEBQA \citep{Dai2022MixtureOE}, HDRN \citep{Mao2022HierarchicalRD} and VOD \citep{VOD}.
+Also, we perform SLM standard fine-tuning (SFT) without any external knowledge and LLM prompting with keywords and candidate answers (LLM) to validate our method's efficacy.
 To ensure a fair comparison, we keep the backbones and hyperparameters consistent for both FTC and SFT approaches.
 For BioLinkBERT-Base, We conduct three separate runs for each setting and report the average results along with the standard deviation.
 We report only a single run for BioLinkBERT-Large and BioMedLM due to high computational cost.\footnote{We provide implementation and training details in Appendix \ref{expdetail}.}.
-We measured the performance of our proposed methods and baselines by accuracy (\%).
+The performance are measured by accuracy (\%).